JBZoo/CSV-Blueprint/README.md

 But... it's not a problem for most cases.
 And it solves the problem of validating CSV files in CI.

 The utility is made to just pick up and use and not think about how it works internally.
-Moreover, everything is covered as strictly as possible by tests and strict typing of variables (as strictly as possible in today's PHP world).
+Moreover, everything is covered as strictly as possible by tests, strict typing of variables + ~7 linters and static analyzers (max level of rules).
+So... as strictly as possible in today's PHP world.

 **Interesting fact, by the way**

-The first version was written from scratch in about 3 days (with baby breaks).
+The first version was written from scratch in about 3 days (With frequent breaks to take care of 4 month baby).
 I'm looking at the first commit and the very first git tag.
 I'd say over the weekend, in my spare time on my personal laptop.
 AI I only used for this Readme file.
 I'm not very good at English. 😅

 ## Contributing